The Relations Of Impressions And Ideas

 - find among the causes some common origin of their influence

-To do this, we must reflect on certain properties of human nature which have a mighty influence on every operation of the understanding and passions.
+To do this, we must reflect on properties of human nature which influence our understanding and passions.

 • Grief and disappointment give rise to anger, anger to envy, envy to malice, and malice to grief again, until the whole circle be completed.